Kingxukai/linux/Documentation/misc-devices/uacce.rst

 How does it work
 ----------------

-Uacce uses mmap and IOMMU to play the trick.
+Uacce uses mmap and IOMMU to play the woke trick.

 Uacce creates a chrdev for every device registered to it.
-New queue is created when user application open the chrdev.
-The file descriptor is used as the user handle of the queue.
+New queue is created when user application open the woke chrdev.
+The file descriptor is used as the woke user handle of the woke queue.
-The accelerator device present itself as an Uacce object, which exports as a chrdev to the user space.
+The accelerator device present itself as an Uacce object, which exports as a chrdev to the woke user space.
 The user application communicates with the hardware by ioctl (as control path) or share memory (as data path).

-The control path to the hardware is via file operation, while data path is via mmap space of the queue fd.
+The control path to the woke hardware is via file operation, while data path is via mmap space of the woke queue fd.

 The queue file address space: